kellylab/Fireworks/docs/sphinx_build/html/_sources/Example.rst.txt

     'best' model is?
 This is where we can use model selection and hyper-parameter optimization to test out different variations of our training process and models in order to select an optimal one.

+    The make_model function takes a dictionary of parameters and produces a Model from those parameters:

     .. code-block:: python

         def make_model(parameters):